stellar/quickstart/README.md

 To use this project successfully, you should first decide a few things:

-First, decide whether you want your container to be part of the public, production stellar network (referred to as the _pubnet_) or the test network (called testnet) that we recommend you use while developing software because you need not worry about losing money on the testnet.
+First, decide whether you want your container to be part of the public, production Stellar network (referred to as the _pubnet_) or the test network (called testnet) that we recommend you use while developing software because you need not worry about losing money on the testnet.
 This decision will inform what docker image to use: `stellar/quickstart:pubnet` or `stellar/quickstart:testnet`, respectively.

 Next, you must decide whether you will use a docker volume or not.
-When not using a volume, we say that the container is in _ephemeral mode_, that is, nothing will be persisted between runs of the container. _Persistent mode_ is the alternative, which should be used the case that you need to either customize your configuration (such as to add a validation seed) or would like avoid a slow catchup to the stellar network in the case of a crash or server restart.
+When not using a volume, we say that the container is in _ephemeral mode_, that is, nothing will be persisted between runs of the container. _Persistent mode_ is the alternative, which should be used in the case that you need to either customize your configuration (such as to add a validation seed) or would like avoid a slow catchup to the Stellar network in the case of a crash or server restart.
 We recommend persistent mode for anything besides a development or test environment.

 Finally, you must decide what ports to expose.
-This software that runs within these images listen on 4 ports, each of which you may or may not want tox` expose to the network your host system is connected to.
+The software in these images listen on 4 ports, each of which you may or may not want to expose to the network your host system is connected to.
 A container that exposes no ports isn't very useful, so we recommend at a minimum you expose the horizon http port.
 See the "Ports" section below for a more nuanced discussion regarding the decision about what ports to expose.

 After deciding on the questions above, you can setup your container.
 Please refer to the appropriate section below based upon what mode you will run the container in.

 ### Ephemeral mode

 Ephermeral mode is provided to support development and testing environments.
-Every time you start a container in ephemeral mode, the database starts in a blank slate and a default configuration file will be used for the appropriate network.
+Every time you start a container in ephemeral mode, the database starts empty and a default configuration file will be used for the appropriate network.

 Starting an ephemeral node is simple, just craft a `docker run` command to launch the appropriate image but *do not mount a volume*.
-To craft your docker command, you need the image name and the flags to expose the ports your want available (See the sections named "Ports" below to learn about exposing ports).
+To craft your docker command, you need the image name and the flags to expose the ports your want available (See the section named "Ports" below to learn about exposing ports).
 Thus, launching a testnet node while exposing horizon would be:

 ```shell
 $ docker run --rm -it -p "8000:8000" --name stellar stellar/quickstart:testnet